nikolayk812/pgx-outbox/examples/01_sns/README.md

 ### Forwarder

 Reads messages from the `outbox_messages` table, transforms and publishes them to the SNS topic.
-It is responsible for creating the SNS topic in the Localstack container, which is an emulation of the AWS services.

 In the real world, the `Forwarder` could be a background job of the `user-service`, i.e. a cronjob in a Kubernetes cluster.

 ### SQS reader

-Creates a SQS queue, subscribes it to the SNS topic, and reads messages from the queue.
+Reads messages from the queue.

 In the real world, the `SQS reader` could be another business service, i.e. `cart-service` which is interested in the events of the `user-service`.